-The availability of data on who is downloading objects provides a level of market intelligence that helps manufacturers think differently about what’s in demand, what’s needed by specifiers and perhaps how products could be adapted to maximise sales.
+The availability of data on who is downloading objects provides a level of market intelligence that helps manufacturers think differently about what’s in demand, what’s needed by specifiers, and perhaps how products could be adapted to maximize sales.
 For Roca, a leading manufacturer of ceramic bathroom products, audience insights are key.
 Cristina Bosch, Roca's digital communications manager, explains:

 “Creating BIM objects and getting on BIMobject allows us to stay close to professionals and align with their needs.
 Between 2019 and 2020, we noticed a 51% increase in leads coming from the BIMobject marketplace.
 Having a single source of information on BIM content is crucial for us.”

 Manufacturers develop BIM objects and publish them to reach the right target audience.
 Those who choose to publish them on BIMobject's global marketplace can:

 - Publish content to a world of designers (2 million+ registered users)

 - Promote it to particular segments through search ads and email campaigns